Black on White

 'Uncle' Phil, my father's best friend, was a self made millionaire through textiles and had a collection of Lowry paintings in both his home in Liverpool and his flat in London, near Baker Street where M&S's HQ was located.
 Every Christmas, without fail, his chauffeur Fred would drive up our modest suburban drive in the Bentley bearing the same gifts every year.
 Pale pink and blue quilted house coats for me and my mother and a huge casket of expensive Terry's of York dark rich chocolate in drawers and some individually wrapped in gold foil.
 The posh beige box had a brown monogram and a historic date.
 Perhaps when the company was founded.
 This casket is no longer made today but Terry's still make an orange chocolate ball and possibly almonds enrobed with dark chocolate.
 Those were the days.
 The 1950's.

 I recall being ill as a teenager and created some hair combs with colourful velvet ribbons and bows glued on to the combs.
-'Uncle' Phil thought the idea was interesting and took all my 'samples' to London for a presentation.
-I didn't dare to ask for them back and I never saw my craft work again.
+'Uncle' Phil thought the idea was interesting and took all my 'samples' to London for a presentation to M&S. I didn't dare to ask for them back and I never saw my craft work again.
 I did not like or trust 'Uncle' Phil from that moment on.